Best BGMI Controller for Android India 2026: Grip and Gamepad

 2. Backbone One USB-C: Rs 6,999

-Twice the price of the X2, so here is the case for spending it.
+Twice the price of the X2, so here’s the case for spending it.
 The Backbone One is wired, not Bluetooth.
 USB-C plugs directly into your phone’s charging port, which means zero input lag.
 Bluetooth controllers add about 8 to 20 milliseconds of latency.
-In most games that does not matter.
+In most games that doesn’t matter.
 In a BGMI firefight where the difference between peek-and-kill and peek-and-die is 50 milliseconds, it adds up.

 Gamesir G4 Pro Bluetooth Controller